 Based on the novel by the Confessions of a Shopaholic author, this story looks cliche, but also as if it might be quite fun.
-In the middle of a turbulent plane trip, a woman, who believes she’s about to die, spills her diary of secrets to the man seated next to her.
+In the middle of a turbulent plane trip, a woman believing she’s about to die spills her diary of secrets to the man seated next to her.
 Unfortunately for her, that man ends up being her new boss.

 3: Downton Abbey – September 20